JessicaJuliet/the-leafy-bean/README.md

 **Section 8 - Footer**

-The Footer highlights the shops contact details and address again and also includes links to their social platforms.
+The Footer highlights the shop's contact details and address again and also includes links to their social platforms.
 These were all included in the Footer because this is a location which they are most commonly expected to be by website users.

 > As a first-time visitor, I want to locate their social media links to see if they have a large social following and whether they're well-rated